Blackburn South

 Blackburn South has seen below average employment performance when compared to national benchmarks

-However, construction employment is under-represented, with only 7.9% of Blackburn South's workforce compared to Greater Melbourne's 9.7%.
-Over the year to September 2025, employment increased by 2.6%, while labour force grew by 2.4%, reducing unemployment by 0.2 percentage points.
-In contrast, Greater Melbourne saw employment growth of 3.0% and labour force growth of 3.3%, with a corresponding rise in unemployment.
-State-wide, Victoria's employment grew by 1.13% year-on-year to November 25, adding 41,950 jobs, with an unemployment rate of 4.7%.
-National employment forecasts from May-25 project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Blackburn South's industry mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years, assuming constant population projections for illustrative purposes.
+Conversely, construction is under-represented, with only 7.9% of Blackburn South's workforce compared to Greater Melbourne's 9.7%.
+Over the year ending September 2025, employment increased by 2.6%, while labour force grew by 2.4%, leading to a decrease in unemployment by 0.2 percentage points.
+In contrast, Greater Melbourne saw employment growth of 3.0% and labour force growth of 3.3%, with a rise in unemployment of 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia (May-25) project national employment to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Blackburn South's employment mix suggests local employment should increase by 6.9% over five years and 14.0% over ten years, assuming constant population projections.

 Frequently Asked Questions - Employment